About

 Michael Clayville

 Trombonist, educator, and founding member of Alarm Will Sound.
-GRAMMY®-winning recording artist with a working life that spans concert halls, classrooms, and creative technology projects.
+GRAMMY®-winning recording artist with a working life that spans concert halls, classrooms, and organizations he helps build.

 GRAMMY®-winning trombonist